 Instruction Loom at the 6" x 12" size

 The red dot in the second photo below is a 'turning point' that I followed when making the first single strand run.

 Same loom changed to the middle width, at the next to longest possible rectangle.
 Makes a finished scarf about 10 inches wide when taken off the loom.
 This finished width depends on the thickness of yarn used, the thicker the yarn and the looser you weave, the wider the result.

 This is the upper left corner of the new Scarf loom.
 The blue "A" marks were put on this photo to show how the assembly is done.
 The actual marks on the oak wood do not show when assembled.
 With this new design, this is the corner that stays connected whatever width or length you are using.
 That simplifies the positioning of the 'start' or 'S' logo.
 All my instructions for weaving use this corner as the starting corner, and markings for rectangle corners and turning points for the initial strand don't come out right if you don't start in the upper left corner.
 It is about syncing the loom orientation with the weaving instructions.
-The longest piece is 58.1" long, and ships in a box that is less than 60" long.
+The longest piece is 63" long, the box 65" long.

 Multiple-width rectangle looms.
 These looms have modular width adjustments, usually 3 widths, and also adjust in length.
 These basic looms consist of 6 wood pieces.